fedorenchik/PlanetVim/docs/PLUGINS.md

 PlanetVim itself.
 The installer copies these sources; it does not upgrade plugins or download their optional native components.

+The [2026-09-11 upgrade ledger](PLUGIN_UPDATES_2026-09-11.md) records the latest complete audit, version selection policy, compatibility fixes and new menus.

 ## Inventory checks

 ```sh